 - Learn in a small class setting that incorporates hands-on activities such as field study and team projects.

 - Receive support and guidance as you embark on a program of study and make decisions about further education, work and life goals.

-- Collaborate with peers who share similar goals and aspirations like yours.
+- Collaborate with peers who share similar goals and aspirations.

 - Be more likely to stay in college, do well in your courses and achieve your academic goals.

 BHCC offers two types of Learning Communities: Learning Seminar for First-Year Students and Learning Community Clusters.
 If you are a first-time college student pursuing an associate degree and enrolled in nine or more credits, you are required to take a Learning Community Seminar or a Learning Community Cluster within your first year.